Skills and Projects that bring us closer to our ancestors and the land.

 Using sticks, leaves, planning and sweat, learn to make a shelter you can survive a new England storm in.
 This class can also cover the art of tarp shelters and classy minimalist camping.
 Best as an all day class.

-A personal passion of ours, we believe awareness and, to a lessor extent, stealth are key factors in keeping ourselves safe in this world.
-Through a fun first approach, we explore the ideas of natural camouflage, human tracking, stealthy movement, team work and leadership.
+A personal passion of ours, we believe awareness and stealth are key factors in keeping ourselves safe in this world.
+Through a fun first approach, we explore the ideas of natural camouflage, human tracking, stealthy movement, team work, and leadership.
 Students often exit these experiences wide eyed and grinning.
-We give them the opportunity to live their wildest manhunt dreams.
-For the best experience, we recommend multiple instructors and a full day of skills with a late night stealth game to capstone their skills.
+We make hide and seek fun again.
+For the best experience, we recommend hiring multiple instructors and a full day of skills followed by a late night stealth game to capstone their achievements.

 Diagonal Plaited Baskets